- Your research and development (R&D) activities can be a substantial source of tax savings and improved cash flow during these challenging times.

 The Covid-19 pandemic has brought countless uncertainties and economic changes.
 Many businesses will likely experience lower revenue, greater tax liability and restricted cash flow in tax year 2020.
 Bedford has long recognized the importance of cash flow for taxpayers and is continuously looking for strategies and incentives that help companies retain their hard-earned cash.

 We have found the Research and Development (R&D) Tax Credit to be one of the most effective strategies.
 For companies performing “qualifying” activities, there is no better time to utilize the R&D Tax Credit as a source of dollar for dollar reduction of tax liability.
-The R&D credit is both a federal and state credit, offering a combined tax benefit ranging from approximately 6 percent to 26 percent for each qualifying dollar.
+The R&D credit is both a federal credit and a credit in some states, offering a combined tax benefit ranging from approximately 6 percent to 26 percent for each qualifying dollar.
 Even better, more companies than you might think are eligible.

 A common misconception is that the R&D Tax Credit can only be claimed by companies employing scientists in lab coats.
 Not so.
 Banks, engineering firms, manufacturers, retailers and many others have successfully claimed the credit.
 The key is to prove you have an element of scientific or technological uncertainty in your activities.